sandipseal458/VLSI-/P01-4bit-adder/README.md

 ## What It Does

-This module takes two 4-bit binary numbers as inputs (x and y) and produces a 4-bit sum and a 1-bit carry output.
+This module takes two 4-bit binary numbers as inputs (x and y and carry input) and produces a 4-bit sum and a 1-bit carry output.
 When the addition result exceeds 15 — the maximum value a 4-bit number can hold — the carry bit is set to 1, indicating overflow into a fifth bit.